 For more support and information on the UCAS application process, visit the link below.

 Careers Education, Information, Advice and Guidance (CEIAG)

-New College Stamford is accredited by Matrix Standard Award for information, advice and guidance so you can be sure that the advice you receive in college is of a high standard and we are committed to continuing to work to these standards and the 8 Gatsby Benchmarks.
+Stamford College is accredited by Matrix Standard Award for information, advice and guidance so you can be sure that the advice you receive in college is of a high standard and we are committed to continuing to work to these standards and the 8 Gatsby Benchmarks.

 We provide Careers Education Information Advice and Guidance (CEIAG) service to ALL.
 Our qualified Careers adviser is available to provide personal guidance and can help you:

 - Look at your options